The-Marcy-Lab-School/se-unit-5/lesson-2-events/practice/README.md

 2. Write a function so that, when the user clicks anywhere on the page, the x and y position of the mouse are logged to the console.

 3. Create a webpage that displays a balloon (using the balloon emoji, 🎈).
 When you press the up arrow, it should inflate (grow) 10 percent, and when you press the down arrow, it should deflate (shrink) 10 percent.
+Be sure to create both an `index.html` and a `script.js` files.

 You can control the size of text (emoji are text) by setting the font-size CSS property (style.fontSize) on its parent element.
 Remember to include a unit in the value—for example, pixels (10px).